orientechnologies/orientdb-docs/source/Configuration.md

 ##### nonTX.clusters.sync.immediately

-List of clusters to sync immediately after update separated by commas.
-Can be useful for manual index.
+List of clusters to sync immediately after update (separated by commas).
+Can be useful for a manual index..

 ```
 Setting name...: nonTX.clusters.sync.immediately